Linuxfabrik/monitoring-plugins/check-plugins/redfish-processors/README.md

   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --cache-expire CACHE_EXPIRE
+  --brief               Hide items that are OK and show only those in
+                        WARN/CRIT state.
+Alerting is unaffected: all items still drive the overall check state.
+Default: False --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
 Default: 15